AlirezaFBabaei/CBAM-Convolutional-Block-Attention-Module/README.md

 # CBAM: Convolutional Block Attention Module
-This repository contains an implementation of the Convolution Block Attention Module (CBAM) using the TensorFlow framework.
+This repository contains an implementation of the Convolution Block Attention Module (CBAM) using the TensorFlow and PyTorch frameworks.
 CBAM is a powerful attention mechanism designed to enhance the performance of convolutional neural networks by adaptively recalibrating feature maps.

 **What is CBAM?**